shannonpileggi/code-review-for-analysts/README.md

 ## Contributing

 These are my rough thoughts.
 I expect this document to change over time.
-I also greatly value community feedback on my thoughts.
+I also greatly value community feedback on these thoughts.
+This includes both content and organization.
 Providing feedback via issues, pull requests, or discussions is welcomed and encouraged.

 ## About